-As of May 8, 2024, the total number of Common Shares reserved for issuance under the Stock Option Plan was 2,750,000 and 1,077,825 options were outstanding (approximately 3.0% of the total number of the then Common Shares issued and outstanding).
-Such options had an exercise price ranging from \$1.75 to \$3.14 per share and an expiry date between April 2025 and May 2030.
+A total of 2,750,000 Common Shares are reserved for issuance under the Stock Option Plan.
+As of May 14, 2025 1,063,375 options were outstanding (approximately 3.0% of the total number of the then Common Shares issued and outstanding).
+Such options had an exercise price ranging from \$1.75 to \$5.54 per share and an expiry date between June 2026 and February 2032.

-To ensure that the Stock Option Plan complies with the rules of the TSX, a provision of the Stock Option Plan states as follows:
+To ensure that the Stock Option Plan complies with the rules of the TSX, the Stock Option Plan states as follows:

-- (a) The number of shares which may be issued to insiders under all security based compensation arrangements may not exceed 10% of the total number of issued and outstanding Common Shares; and - (b) The number of shares issued to insiders under all security based compensation arrangements during any one-year period may not exceed 10% of the total number of issued and outstanding Common Shares.
+- (a) The number of shares which are issuable at any time to insiders under all security based compensation arrangements may not exceed 10% of the total number of issued and outstanding Common Shares; and - (b) The number of shares issued to insiders under all security-based compensation arrangements during any one-year period may not exceed 10% of the total number of issued and outstanding Common Shares.